Dr. Rebecca Sapien-Melchor

 Farid is a native of Afghanistan and is a multilingual speaker of Dari, Farsi, English, Pashto, and Urdu.
 He is currently the Director and the Lead Instructor of the Afghan Language & Culture Program at the Language Acquisition Resource Center (LARC) at San Diego State University (SDSU).
 His extensive teaching experience includes curriculum development and in-depth faculty expertise in teaching elementary and intermediate/advanced Pashto and Dari courses.

-Mr. Saydee has a Master’s Degree in Business Administration from the University of Phoenix, and he is currently a Ph.D. student in the Doctoral Program in Education offered jointly by San Diego State University and Claremont Graduate University.
+Dr. Saydee has a Master’s Degree in Business Administration from the University of Phoenix, and received his Ph.D. in the Doctoral Program in Education offered jointly by San Diego State University and Claremont Graduate University.

 Paula is a former bilingual teacher who has initiated and developed a wide variety of language programs in both public and private venues and at all levels of education, from elementary through university, including secondary two-way bilingual immersion and community indigenous-language revitalization.
 In addition to facilitating teachers’ knowledge of language learning, she has taught English as a foreign language in Mexico and as a second language in the US, as well as Spanish as a foreign and second language.
 Her research has included language structure and use, language learning and acquisition, bilingual education, two-way bilingual immersion, and the maintenance and revitalization of minority and endangered languages.
 Paula is active in promoting language teaching in public education and mentoring language-minority students and their teachers.
 She is pleased to be a part of SAILN and to have the opportunity to work with its diverse community of language educators.